darcar31/blog-posts/jest-mocks/jest-mocks.md

 ```
 jest.mock('./utils', () => ({
-  doUtil: () => {},
+  doUtil: jest.fn(),
-  doUtilWithValue: () => "fake utils module"
+  doUtilWithValue: jest.fn().returnValue("fake utils module")
 }))
 ```

 The first argument is the module to mock, and the second is a factory that returns the mock implementation.

 Notes:

 1. jest.mock is hoisted above all import statements to ensure the mock happens first.
 2. When using default exports, `__esModule: true` must be set on the returned object.
 3. Only the test file that calls this jest.mock is affected.

 ## Mocking Modules for the Entire Framework
 Perhaps you have a third party module you want to mock for your entire test framework.
 Jest also provides you a way to do this.